Mr. Warmth: The Don Rickles Project

 Mr. Warmth: The Don Rickles Project is a 2007 documentary film about stand-up comedian Don Rickles, which was first screened at the 2007 New York Film Festival and then shown on HBO.

 The documentary and its producers – Robert Engelman, John Landis, Mike Richardson, and Larry Rickles – earned a Primetime Emmy for Outstanding Variety, Music, or Comedy Special in 2008.
 Don Rickles also won a Primetime Emmy Award for Individual Performance in a Variety or Music Program for his appearance in the documentary.
-The documentary was Sidney Poitier's final film appearance before his death in January 2022.
+The documentary was Sidney Poitier's final film released during his lifetime.

 Structure

 The film consists of performance clips from throughout Rickles' career interspersed with recent interviews with him.
 A show at the Stardust Casino in Las Vegas from 2006 is featured most prominently.
 The film also features some of Rickles' notable television and movie appearances, including his many appearances on The Tonight Show Starring Johnny Carson.
 There are also interviews from several stand up performers and celebrities who have encountered Rickles over the years.